5 Mistakes You Might Be Making Every Time You Mow Your Lawn

 Instead, keep your lawn mower blade high and mow frequently.
 As a rule, never remove more than one-third of a blade of grass in a single mowing.
 If your grass has gotten tall, mow as high as you can, then a few days later, mow again a little bit lower rather than waiting another week.
 Grass clippings should always be less than 1 inch long.

 Lawns can be mowed a little lower in the spring and fall when the weather is cooler.
 In summer, keep the height taller so the blades can shade their roots and the extra leaf surface can provide more photosynthesis to fuel the roots.

 Experts have raised their recommendations in recent years for mowing heights between 2 and 3.5 inches, depending on the type of grass.
 Cool-season grasses such as Kentucky bluegrass, tall fescue, and perennial ryegrass can generally be cut at 2.5 to 3.5 inches.
 Warm-season grasses that grow horizontally, such as zoysia and Bermuda can be mowed lower, 2 to 2.5 inches.

-Keep grass clippings away from hard surfaces such as streets or driveways to prevent them from being swept into storm drains.
-Besides clogging drains, clippings can affect water quality.
+To prevent grass clippings from making a mess, keep them away from hard surfaces such as streets and driveways.
+If they're sitting on concrete or another hard surface, they can be swept into storm drains and clog them or affect water quality down the line.
 Grass clippings contain phosphorus, a nutrient that turns lakes green with algae.
 Chemically treated decomposed clippings can also pose a threat to fish and other wildlife.